khalaimovda/shopview/README.md

 - Add or remove products from the cart and adjust their quantities
 - Place an order (checkout)

+There are two projects:
+- Main project with products, car and orders
+- Additional project for making payments

 ## Get started